Client

 ▷Preservation vs. Progress

 The site is "immediately recognisable."
 Accordingly, I had to to identify which "quirks" were functional and which were actual blockers.
-On the homepage, I hypothesised that that information density, speed and plain fonts were core and couldn’t be lost.
-But could other things be changed like the category groupings, the search, or the "post" button?
-Could less useful information like the event calendar and ‘about’ links be removed?
-I tested rearranging the groupings.
+On the homepage, I tested rearranging the groupings.
 However, this lost some of the density of information.
 I also tried a more ‘modern’ look of the old site while emphasising core features like search and location, however, this didn't feel "Craigslist" enough, with enough brutalist quirk.
 Finally, I found a design that encompassed what we needed.
 It has the same ‘core’ page layout so it was immediately recognisable.
 Including system emojis felt personal and fun to the user and modernised the quirk.
 Iconic and useful features, like recent searches and missed connections were added as tabs so they could be easily findable.
 Other useful features could be dynamically incorporated into the page as it got larger.
 In this case, the option to create a search feed, and trending posts were added.

 These elements were core JTBD that we found while speaking to users.